Skip to content

 County Sligo lies in the Northwest of Ireland, boarding the North Atlantic Ocean and offering stunning coastal views.
-The County is known for its rich history, natural beauty, and vibrant arts scene, with lots of activities on offer for its visitors.
+The County is known for its rich history, natural beauty, and vibrant arts scene, with many activities for its visitors.

-In this article, we have provided a guide for things to do in Sligo, whether you’re visiting the county on a family trip, a romantic vacation or as a solo traveller, Sligo has something in store to make it a worthwhile visit.
+In this article, we have provided a guide for things to do in Sligo.
+Whether you’re visiting the county on a family trip, a romantic vacation, or as a solo traveller, Sligo has something to make it worthwhile.

 What is Sligo famous for?

-Sligo is often referred to as Yeats Country due to its close association with the famous Irish poet W.B.
+Sligo is often called Yeats Country due to its close association with the Irish poet W.B.
 Yeats.
 The county is also the final resting place of the poet, as he is buried in Drumcliffe Churchyard.

-The natural beauty of the county is said to have inspired his personal life and influenced his work, most notably, Lake Isle of Innisfree – a poem about the remote Island that lies in Lough Gill, Sligo.
+The county’s natural beauty is said to have inspired his personal life and influenced his work, most notably, Lake Isle of Innisfree – a poem about the remote Island in Lough Gill, Sligo.

 Things to do in Sligo

-There is a range of things to get up to in Sligo, visit the surrounding towns and villages and experience a world full of traditional art, culture and heritage or immerse yourself in awe-inspiring natural landscapes and dramatic coastal views.
+There is a range of things to do in Sligo.
+Visit the surrounding towns and villages and experience a world full of traditional art, culture, and heritage, or immerse yourself in awe-inspiring natural landscapes and dramatic coastal views.

 Check out our top things to do in Sligo below: